cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ### Single PostgreSQL cluster

-The current implementation of the pooler is designed to work as part of a specific Cloud Native PostgreSQL cluster (a service, to be precise).
+The current implementation of the pooler is designed to work as part of a specific CloudNativePG cluster (a service, to be precise).
 It is not possible at the moment to create a pooler that spans over multiple clusters.

 ### Controlled configurability

-Cloud Native PostgreSQL transparently manages several configuration options that are used for the PgBouncer layer to communicate with PostgreSQL.
+CloudNativePG transparently manages several configuration options that are used for the PgBouncer layer to communicate with PostgreSQL.
 Such options are not configurable from outside and include TLS certificates, authentication settings, `databases` section, and `users` section.
 Also,